You might have a thousand customers buying your product every day, but if acquiring customers cost more than what they bring, what is the point?

 You may spend a lot to drive more traffic, but how many new visitors are signing up for or installing your app?

-The percentage of users who take the desired action is your conversion rate.
+The percentage of users who take the desired action is your What is the conversion rate?
+Conversion rate is the percentage of visitors that visit your website or landing page and convert.
+Converting in this context means that the visitor does….
 You can improve it by identifying visitor issues such as slow load times, addressing issues faced at particular times of the buyer journey, and retargeting previous visitors who did not perform the action you desire to improve the rates at which people make it all the way through to the signup, download/install, or upgrade step of the customer closing cycle.

 You must also increase your free-trial to subscriber conversion rate if you are a What is SaaS?
 SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
 The model….